Natural gas: Safety concerns

-The natural gas extraction workforce face unique health and safety challenges.
+Natural gas extraction presents specific occupational health and safety challenges for the workforce involved.

 Production

 Some gas fields yield sour gas containing hydrogen sulfide (H_{2}S), a toxic compound when inhaled.
 Amine gas treating, an industrial scale process which removes acidic gaseous components, is often used to remove hydrogen sulfide from natural gas.

 Extraction of natural gas (or oil) leads to decrease in pressure in the reservoir.
 Such decrease in pressure in turn may result in subsidence — sinking of the ground above.
 Subsidence may affect ecosystems, waterways, sewer and water supply systems, foundations, and so on.

 Fracking

 Releasing natural gas from subsurface porous rock formations may be accomplished by a process called hydraulic fracturing or "fracking".
 Since the first commercial hydraulic fracturing operation in 1949, approximately one million wells have been hydraulically fractured in the United States.
 The production of natural gas from hydraulically fractured wells has used the technological developments of directional and horizontal drilling, which improved access to natural gas in tight rock formations.
 Strong growth in the production of unconventional gas from hydraulically fractured wells occurred between 2000 and 2012.

 In hydraulic fracturing, well operators force water mixed with a variety of chemicals through the wellbore casing into the rock.
 The high pressure water breaks up or "fracks" the rock, which releases gas from the rock formation.
 Sand and other particles are added to the water as a proppant to keep the fractures in the rock open, thus enabling the gas to flow into the casing and then to the surface.
 Chemicals are added to the fluid to perform such functions as reducing friction and inhibiting corrosion.
 After the "frack", oil or gas is extracted and 30–70% of the frack fluid, i.e. the mixture of water, chemicals, sand, etc., flows back to the surface.
 Many gas-bearing formations also contain water, which will flow up the wellbore to the surface along with the gas, in both hydraulically fractured and non-hydraulically fractured wells.
 This produced water often has a high content of salt and other dissolved minerals that occur in the formation.

 The volume of water used to hydraulically fracture wells varies according to the hydraulic fracturing technique.
 In the United States, the average volume of water used per hydraulic fracture has been reported as nearly 7,375 gallons for vertical oil and gas wells prior to 1953, nearly 197,000 gallons for vertical oil and gas wells between 2000 and 2010, and nearly 3 million gallons for horizontal gas wells between 2000 and 2010.